BryanKoo/english-word-translation/README.md

 Flash cards are helpful for learning and memorizing things that are simple but numerous.
 We may call flash cards for vocabulary as word cards.
-When we create monolingual word cards, the one side of the card can be a word and a descriptive image and the other side can be phrase or short sentence where the word is used.
+When we create monolingual word cards, the one side of the card can be a word and a descriptive image and the other side can be short explanation or example sentence.
 When we create bilingual word cards, the one side of the card can be a foreign word and a descriptive image, and the other side can be the equivalant word in native language.

 Levels are mandatory metadata for all kinds of learning contents.